appleyuchi/Decision_Tree_Prune/README.md

 For EBP(Error Based Pruning) of C4.5-Release8:

-    you will need two files:
+    For any datasets choosed,you need prepare two files: for example:crx.names,crx.data.
-    for example:crx.names,crx.data.
     and put them under the path:
     Quinlan-C4.5-Release8_and_python_interface_for_EBP/Src/quinlan-src/